 Lecanemab is a humanised monoclonal antibody that binds with high affinity to amyloid-beta.
 In a multicentre, double-blind, phase 3 trial involving people aged 50 to 90 years with early Alzheimer's disease (defined as mild cognitive impairment or mild dementia due to Alzheimer's disease), intravenous lecanemab was associated with moderately less decline in cognition and function, as well as reduced brain amyloid burden, at 18 months, compared with placebo.
 Adverse effects of lecanemab included infusion-related reactions and amyloid-related imaging abnormalities with oedema or effusions.

 Applications for US FDA approval of intravenous lecanemab, and marketing authorisations in Japan and Europe, are expected to be considered in 2023.

 Further studies of lecanemab are ongoing, including a phase 1 study investigating subcutaneous dosing.

-Chronic, progressive neurodegenerative disorder characterised by a global, non-reversible impairment in cerebral functioning.
+Alzheimer's disease (AD) is a chronic, progressive neurodegenerative disorder characterised by a global, non-reversible impairment in cerebral functioning.

-Deteriorating course over up to 8-10 years.
+It has a deteriorating course over up to 8-10 years.

 Brain lesions are marked by neurofibrillary tangles, senile plaques, neuronal loss and brain atrophy, with defects in acetylcholine synthesis at the cellular level.